seagreen/depths/README.md

 © Ian Jeffries 2017.

-_**Except for**_ the name of the project, the name of the game, and any abbreviations of either, everything original is released under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).
+_**Except for**_ the name of the organization, the name of the game, and any abbreviations of either, everything original is released under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).

 A big reason this project exists is to push the state of games in Elm forward a bit.
 Please fork this and make your own game!